ker0olos/fable/README.md

 other packs, e.g. video game characters or real life celebrities.
 And you can disable the anime packs entirety (Incase it's a sports server or else, we try our best to include term naturel commands along with anime analogies).

+> Fable is in early access.
+Some core features might be missing.
+Missing
+> features include "Trading" (see
+> [#20](https://github.com/ker0olos/fable/issues/20) for a full roadmap)

 <br clear="right"/>